MoravianUniversity/cost_sharing/docs/README.md

 ### User Management
 - **Google OAuth Authentication**: Users log in with their Google account
-- **Placeholder Accounts**: Invite people to groups before they create an account - they'll be activated when they first log in
+- **Flexible User Creation**: Users can be added to groups before they log in - accounts are created as needed
 - **Multi-Group Membership**: Users can belong to multiple groups simultaneously

 ### Expense Splitting